ice3-software/between-kit/README.md

 	helper.delegate = self; // The UIViewController must implement the I3DragBetweenDelegate protocol

-See the various example cases for how to actually implement I3DragBetweenDelegate methods and further configure the helper to do cool things.
+See the various Example Cases for how to actually implement I3DragBetweenDelegate methods and further configure the helper to do cool things.